ConnectAPI/ConnectAPI/docs/index.md

 Yes 🎉 (but continue reading).

-You can use this and evaluate the **idea and easy of use** I'm proposing.
+You can use this and evaluate the **idea and ease of use** I'm proposing.
 It will probably be useful to know if it works and is useful for you (I hope so).

 But still, consider this lab material, expect it to change a bit. 🧪